This is part of the Brennan Center’s work on the Freedom to Vote Act.

 Ending partisan gerrymandering

-- Voters in Colorado, Michigan, Missouri, Ohio, and Utah passed redistricting reform via ballot measures, mostly by overwhelming bipartisan majorities.
+- Voters in Colorado, Michigan, Missouri footnote1_d0ciewh 1 Missouri voters later overturned many of these reforms in a 2020 referendum. , Ohio, and Utah passed redistricting reform via ballot measures, mostly by overwhelming bipartisan majorities.
 For example, redistricting reform was supported by 75 percent of voters in Ohio, and by 71 percent of voters in Colorado.
 California, which already has an independent redistricting commission for federal and state elections, passed redistricting reform for city and county elections.

 Restoring voting rights

-Since 2018, eight states have restored voting rights to individuals with previous felony convictions, whether through referendum, legislation, or executive order.
+Since 2018, ten states have restored voting rights to individuals with previous felony convictions, whether through referendum, legislation, or executive order.

 - Almost two thirds of voters in Florida approved Amendment 4, which restores voting rights for individuals with past felony convictions.

-- State legislatures in Arizona, Colorado, Louisiana, Nevada, and New Jersey also passed rights restoration laws.
+- State legislatures in Arizona, Colorado, Connecticut, Louisiana, Nevada, New Jersey, New York, and Washington also passed rights restoration laws.

 - In New York, Governor Cuomo restored voting rights through an executive order.
-In Kentucky, Governor Beshear also used an executive order to restore voting rights.
+In Kentucky, Governor Beshear also used an executive order to restore voting rights, as did Governor Reynolds in Iowa.

 Fixing our campaign funding system